Obsessive compulsive disorder apps

 Obsessive compulsive disorder (OCD) is diagnosed when you have regular and ongoing thoughts and urges that are unwanted and cause you distress.

 About 1 in 100 people develop OCD.
 It can affect anyone of any age and usually starts in childhood.
-It is diagnosed when you have recurrent and persistent thoughts, urges or impulses that are intrusive, unwanted and cause you distress.
+It's diagnosed when you have recurrent and persistent thoughts, urges or impulses that are intrusive, unwanted and cause you distress.
 These thoughts and images are called obsessions.
-Learn more about OCD.
+Learn more about obsessive compulsive disorder.

-There are a few apps to help users with OCD.
+There are a few apps to help you if you have OCD.
 They can help you:

-• keep track of your obsessive thoughts by journaling and and record their triggers to help you identify patterns over time.
+- keep track of your obsessive thoughts by journaling and recording your triggers to help you identify patterns over time

 Before choosing an app, think about how it will benefit you and what you want it to be able to do.